 I had my follow up with my oncologist 4 weeks after my last chemo.
 There wasn't much to it.
 He congratulated me and answered a few questions about what's ahead.
 I had to add a little something to the appointment to give closure.

-Even though I know Dr. P will continue to be my doctor in future years, it will be a while... and he has lots of patients.
-I knew this crazy donkey moment would help him remember me... even if it causes him to remember a crazy woman, with the donkey.
+Even though I know Dr. P will continue to be my doctor in future years, it will be a while before I see him again.
+He has to keep track of a lot of patients, so I figured this crazy donkey moment would help him remember me... even if it causes him to remember me as the nutty patient, with a donkey.

 Colors of October

 October has always been the perfect month.
 I still think of it as an orange month, with golds and reds thrown in.
 But in recent years I've learned to appreciate the other color associated with the October.
 And this year, I really began to understand the impact of that PINK and Breast Cancer Awareness.

 I've become fond of the bubble gum color that has helped spotlight the very thing that people used to whisper about.
 The focus has made it easier for people like me to share.
 And the focus has helped me get better care, with so many new developments in recent years.

 I said a couple months ago that I didn't want to be a part of this exclusive club.
 I knew that friendships were made and relationships were often strengthened by facing a cancer challenge.
 But I didn't want to be a part of some team of fighters all banded together.

 Well, I've learned to enjoy the camaraderie where it's found.
 And I've learned to accept the support and the fun surprises that have been offered.

 Surprises in Pink